ShannaSeigel/digital-brain/zk-public/note-taking-vs-note-making.md

 Both options, taking notes on material or making notes about reactions, are tools that have their place.
 In my own notes they can happen simultaneously as I write down a concept and what I think about it.
 There may also be times where I want to focus on reading and adding a highlight or a quick comment is the best way to remind myself of an idea to explore further in the future.

+### The Flow of Note Making

+1. Create new ideas, which can include some highlighting of other material, commenting on it, or pulling out the key points
+2. Connecting the new idea to existing notes
+3. Develop ideas (explore in more depth, compare to other ideas)
+4. Create with the new ideas if desired/applicable
+5. ???
+6. Profit!!

 ### My experiences in note taking